The next big changes coming to food service packaging.

 Why should restaurants care about PFAS chemicals?

-PFAS adds moisture and grease resistance to products, so they are often used in takeout boxes, food service tissue papers and wraps, pizza boxes, and popcorn bags.
-Unfortunately, this means that the chemicals can leach into your food and drinks before being ingested by restaurant goers.
+PFAS chemicals excel in moisture and grease resistance, so they are often used in takeout boxes, food service tissue papers and wraps, pizza boxes, and popcorn bags.
+Unfortunately, this means that the chemicals can leach into your food and drinks before being ingested.

 Furthermore, these chemicals do not degrade naturally so when they are thrown away or recycled, they remain in the environment for a very long time.
 From there they can contaminate new crops, food, water, and other necessary supply chains.
 They can then accumulate inside the human body in dangerously high levels through exposure and ingestion.
 The risk of using PFAS chemicals in packaging and other everyday items poses two risks, one of initial exposure, and one of environmental contamination that leads to future exposures.